jmcabreira-zz/jmcabreira/README.md

-### Jonathan Cabreira - [Data Scientist] 👋
+### Jonathan Cabreira - [Data Scientist]

 ## I am an electrical engineer turned data scientist who loves leveraging data-driven solutions that make an impact on business and society!

 - 💻 I’m a Data Scientist
-- 💻 I'm also working as a Data Science Instructor
-- 📈 I’m constantly learning and Improving my skills 🤣
+- 📈 I’m always learning new skills.
+Learning never ends !
 - 📊 I’m looking to collaborate with other Data Scientists and developers

 ### Connect with me: